smp4/k3s-homelab-gitops/docs/getting-started/installation.md

 |  |  | 10.42.0.0/16 | any | K3s pods |
 |  |  | 10.43.0.0/16 | any | K3s services |

-Note also that if you are using an NFS network store as backup target, All nodes will need to have access to that target, as will the K3s pods (`10.42.0.0/16`).
+Note also that if you are using an NFS network store as backup target, all nodes will need to have access to that target, as will the K3s pods (`10.42.0.0/16`).

 Example NFS setup: